Changing Details of Approved Programs

 Triggering an Observation

 In most cases these steps are carried out using the Observing Tool.
-If URL-triggering is used then much of the preparation is done in software external to the OT that formats a URL string with all the required information.
-Scripts for automatically finding guide stars, formatting the URL, and submitting it are under development and the PIs for TOO programs can obtain them by contacting Bryan Miller (bmillergemini.edu).
+If the API is used then much of the preparation is done in PI-managed software that formats a URL string with all the required information.
+API documentation, scripts for automatically finding guide stars, formatting the URL, and submitting it are available on Github or by contacting Bryan Miller (bmillergemini.edu).
+The TOM Toolkit is also very useful software for this purpose that supports triggering Gemini observations.

 - Prepare a finding chart